 A very happy Monday to you all!
 I am blogging from Boston today, and will be for the next three weeks.
-To everyone that traveled over this weekend, I hope you got home safe and sound.
+To everyone who traveled over this weekend, I hope you got home safe and sound.
 And to those yet to travel, good luck!

 I want to keep this post short and sweet, because god knows how much last-minute shopping everyone still has to do.
 Or how much wrapping.
 Or, in my case, how much baking.

-Center stage today we have this glorious hot chocolate.
+Center stage today we have this glorious homemade hot chocolate.
 Specifically, the ultimate peppermint hot chocolate.
 As I was recipe testing this baby, my goal was to make it as thick and creamy as possible.
 One of the worst things in life is when you order hot chocolate and it is watery and flavorless.
 And the saddest part is, this happens all too often.

 So rich and creamy is the name of the game here.
 And flavorful.
 And downright amazing.
 The dark chocolate gives a great depth of flavor, while the cocoa and cornstarch thicken everything nicely.
 The peppermint extract takes things up an extra notch to hot chocolate heaven.

 I could barely stop sipping it during its photo shoot.
 It took a lot of restraint.
 So just know if you make this, the odds are you won’t be able to not finish it.
 But hey, there’s nothing wrong with that.

 Tips for making the best peppermint hot chocolate

 As long as you keep the following tips in mind while making this hot chocolate recipe, you won’t have to worry about your hot chocolate coming out sad and watery!